Threats To U.S. Elections Aren't Going Away. What Have The 2020 Democrats Proposed?

 Candidates also have emphasized social media's role.

-Bennet argues that all social media companies should restrict foreign entities from being able to buy political advertisements.
+Bennet argues that all social media companies should restrict foreign entities from buying political advertisements.
 O'Rourke wants to mandate that online organizations list the backers of all political ads.

 Entrepreneur Andrew Yang stands alone in the way he supports making voting more high tech.